Is 739 a good credit score?

 You may want to work on improving your credit score before applying for a mortgage loan to potentially qualify for better rates and terms.
 Additionally, some lenders may have a higher minimum credit score requirement, so be sure to shop around and compare offers from different lenders.

 See also: 10 Best Mortgage Lenders for Good Credit

 Can I get an auto loan with a 739 credit score?

 Most auto lenders will lend to someone with a 739 score.
-However, if you want to ensure you qualify for the best interest rates, you will want to continue improving your credit score.
+However, if you want to ensure you qualify for a car loan at the best interest rates, you will want to continue improving your credit score.